haideralsh/codecrafters-redis/README.txt

-A Redis clone in Node built for learning purposes.
+A Redis clone in Node.js built for learning purposes.

 Tests runner is hosted on codecrafters.io.